 Long-term Care Quality

-As it turns out, this nursing home only received a D for its long-term care grade, which is not a score to write home about.
-If you are seeking services other than rehabilitation, you should take a close look at long-term care ratings.
-After considering the volume of care provided by nurses aids and other staff, we then looked at the nursing home's vaccination records.
-We were optimistic to find that this nursing home vaccinated 96.850395 percent of its residents against pneumonia.
-Surprisingly, this place also fared well at keeping its patients out of the hospital.
-In fact, it had just 0.02 hospitalizations per one thousand long-term resident days.
-Sadly, some of its other scores in this category weren't as favorable as these.
+As it turns out, this nursing home only received a D for its long-term care score, which is not an impressive grade.
+If you are seeking anything other than short-term rehabilitation, you should take a close look at long-term care grades.
+One of the statistics we considered after nurse's aid hours is vaccines.
+Thankfully, this facility administered the pneumonia vaccine to 100 percent of its residents.
+Surprisingly, this place also keeps its residents out of the hospital.
+It had only 0.02 hospitalizations per one thousand long-term resident days.
+Sadly, a few of its other scores in this category weren't as favorable as these.

 Rating Over Time